Substring Complexity in Sublinear Space: Introduction

 It is straightforward to show that any comparison-based branching program to compute $\delta$ using $\cO(b)$ space requires $\Omega(n^{2-o(1)}/b)$ time through a reduction from the element distinctness problem~\cite{DBLP:journals/siamcomp/Yao94}.
 By Yao's lemma, this lower bound also applies to randomized branching programs~\cite{DBLP:journals/siamcomp/Yao94}.
-This suggests that a natural intermediate step towards fully understanding the computation complexity of computing $\delta$ in small space should be designing an $\cOtilde(n^{2}/b)$-time algorithm using $\cO(b)$ space (not necessarily comparison-based).
+This suggests that a natural intermediate step towards fully understanding the computation complexity of computing $\delta$ in small space should be designing an $\cOtilde(n^{2}/b)$-time algorithm using $\cO(b)$ space (not necessarily in the comparison model).

 The natural approach for computing $\delta$ is through computing all values of $S_T(k)$.
-It is unclear to us if a more direct approach exists, in particular this is the idea behind the $\cO(n)$-time computation of $\delta$ using $\Omega(n)$ space~\cite{DBLP:journals/corr/abs-1811-12779}.
-Under this plausible assumption, computing $S_T(k)$, for all $k$ one-by-one, is a more general problem than computing the length $L$ of an LCS of $X$ and $Y$, as an algorithm computing $S_T(k)$ can be used to compute $L$ within the same complexities.
+In particular, this is the idea behind the straightforward $\cO(n)$-time computation of $\delta$ using $\cO(n)$ space~\cite{DBLP:journals/corr/abs-1811-12779}.
+It is unclear to us if a more direct approach exists (see also Section~\ref{sec:combinatorial} for a combinatorial analysis on the behaviour of $\delta$).
+Under this plausible assumption, we stress that computing $S_T(k)$, for all $k$ one-by-one, is a more general problem than computing the length $L$ of an LCS of $X$ and $Y$, as an algorithm computing $S_T(k)$ can be used to compute $L$ within the same complexities.
 This follows by the following argument: we compute $S_X(k)$, $S_Y(k)$, and $S_{X\#Y}(k)$ (where $\#$ is a special letter that does not occur in $X$ or in $Y$) in parallel, and set $L$ equal to the largest $k$ such that $S_X(k)+S_Y(k)>S_{X\#Y}(k)-k$.
-As the best known time upper bound for the very basic question of computing LCS in $\cO(b)$ space remains to be $\cO(n^{2}/b)$, this further motivates the algorithmic challenge of designing an algorithm with such bounds for computing $\delta$.
+As the best-known time upper bound for the very basic question of computing LCS in $\cO(b)$ space remains to be $\cO(n^{2}/b)$, this further motivates the algorithmic challenge of designing an algorithm with such bounds for computing $\delta$.
 We address it by proving the following theorem.